/>

 Should you buy ANR as a student?
 If you can afford it, yes.
 You'll use this headset for 60+ hours of training.
 The reduction in fatigue and hearing stress over that time is worth more than the price difference.
 But a good passive headset is not a mistake — thousands of pilots learned on them.

-A reasonable choice if you're not yet sure you'll continue training past the discovery flight phase, or if you genuinely can't stretch the budget.
-Plan to upgrade by the time you reach your checkride.
+A reasonable starting point if you're not yet sure you'll continue training past the discovery flight phase, or if budget is genuinely tight right now.
+It works — it just won't be as comfortable as anything above it.
+Plan to upgrade by the time you reach cross-country training.

 For most student pilots who want to make one headset purchase that carries them through training and into their career, the Sierra hits the best value inflection point.
-Genuine ANR, Bluetooth, and Lightspeed's support — at $500 less than the Bose A20.
+Genuine ANR, Bluetooth, and Lightspeed's support — at significantly less than the Bose A30.

 A solid, proven choice that will never let you down.
 Best suited for pilots who fly a variety of aircraft or frequently use rental fleets where the H10-13.4 is already the standard.
 For dedicated personal use, the ONE-X or an ANR option is a better modern choice.